Physicians prescribe Percocet to relieve moderate to severe pain. It is a combination medication that contains oxycodone and acetaminophen.

 Oxycodone has the potential to cause people to become addicted.
 The medical community specifically advises people not to take more of the medication than their physicians prescribe.
 Physicians give special consideration if a patient has ever experienced a mental health issue or overdose or misused prescription medications in the past.
 Other concerns include whether the patient has used street drugs, drunk more than the average amount of alcohol, or has a family member who has done these things.
 If any of the above is true, the patient has a higher-than-average risk of overdosing on oxycodone.

 Oxycodone is a medication that patients must not stop taking without tapering off first.
-If they do, they may experience opioid withdrawal symptoms, which include:
+If they do, they may experience opioid withdrawal symptoms:

 How Percocet Works